TAKE ACTION

 Dear Senator/Representative_____________________:

 You have a once in a lifetime opportunity to protect one of Arizona's greatest natural treasures, Fossil Creek.
-I ask you to support legislation that will designate Fossil Creek as a National Wild and Scenic River.
+I ask you to support the Omnibus Public Lands Management Act, which contains the provision to designate Fossil Creek as a National Wild and Scenic River.

 For years, Fossil Creek remained mostly dry due to a 100 year old hydropower project, but now the flow of water has been restored thanks to the environmental stewardship of Arizona Public Service Company and a coalition of conservation organizations.
 Now, its iridescent waters once again cascade through deep pools and waterfalls.